wp-plugins/geenapp-mobile-ads/readme.txt

 3. Add your `Geenapp API Key` and configure where you want to see your ads.

 == Changelog ==

+= 0.6 =
+- Reduced cache for campaigns to 1 minute
+- Bugs fixed

 = 0.5 =
 - New responsive smart banner